seanpwolf/AutoSplitters/DarkSoulsASL/README.md

 Make sure to also switch to game time in LiveSplit to have the timer sync with the IGT in Dark Souls (right click on LiveSplit -> Compare Against -> Game Time).

-## Known Issues

-* The "auto reset on entering new character creation screen" condition has triggered incorrectly - this is probably a niche timing issue as it hasn't popped up more than once in testing (and it may already be fixed from switching to a lower script refresh rate)

 ## Credits / Special Thanks

 * Phokz ([Cheat Engine Table](http://fearlessrevolution.com/viewtopic.php?f=4&t=63)), Wulf2k ([DSCM](https://github.com/Wulf2k/DaS-PC-MPChan)), TKGP ([DS Gadget](https://github.com/JKAnderson/DS-Gadget)), and others who contributed to these projects - many of the pointers and offsets used were sourced from these projects which aided me in speed (from not having to hunt down pointers/offsets) or in finding extra similar pointers and offsets
 * SpeedSouls Community - for (indirectly) helping me with Dark Souls speed stuff
-* 0Seren, Souzooka, and Spiraster - for some of their auto splitters that served as general inspiration when it came to style/format of this auto splitter
+* 0Seren, Souzooka, and Spiraster - for some of their auto splitters that served as general inspiration when it came to style/format of this and my other auto splitters

 ## Contact